 Agro-ecology, as a coherent political concept, is a much-loved basis for the Food Sovereignty movement.
 As a scientific term, it can be understood simply as a vital extension of agronomy but, formulated as an ideology, it is sometimes gratuitously advertised as a selling point in the market place, using what is a broad ethical concept as if it were a production method, and this can cause confusion.
-Indeed, its adepts denigrate third-party certification of practices as “guilty by association” with the neo-colonial export trade.
+Indeed, its adepts denigrate third-party-certified farmers as “guilty by association” with the neo-colonial export trade.
 However, the techniques implied by the principles of Agro-ecology are nowhere codified as technical criteria by which a farmer’s method could be objectively verified.
-By contrast, the low-cost Participatory Guarantee System (PGS) organised locally by farmers for local marketing only, requiring beneficial collective effort, is sometimes unfairly disadvantaged by the artificial controversy that other farmers provoke when proclaiming their political concept as superior.
+By contrast, the low-cost Participatory Guarantee System (PGS) organised locally by organic farmers for local marketing only, requiring beneficial collective effort, is sometimes unfairly disadvantaged by the artificial controversy that other farmers provoke when proclaiming their “superior” political concept.
 The confusion can even cover unfair price competition.
 No amount of lofty political ideals can justify disrespect for farmers who have organised their own PGS as objective guarantee of their freely chosen production method.
 This choice is itself an unmistakable practical sign of their emancipation as a class.